NewMode/python/README.md

 For postal code tools, this will return targets matching the postal code.

-##### Address

-For address tools, this will return targets matching the address.
-Format could be:

-1) lat::long
-2) thoroughfare::locality::administrative_area::country

 ##### Custom

 For csv tools, where search is a valid search term this will return matching targets.